CumulusNetworks/docs/content/cumulus-vx/VirtualBox.md

 ## Configure OSPF and FRRouting

-The following configuration uses unnumbered IP addressing, with the same /32 IPv4 address on multiple ports.
+The following configuration uses unnumbered IP addressing with the same /32 IPv4 address on multiple ports.
 OSPF unnumbered does not have an equivalent to RFC-5549, so you need to use an IPv4 address to bring up the adjacent OSPF neighbors, allowing you to reuse the same IP address.
 You can see some example
 {{<exlink url="https://support.cumulusnetworks.com/hc/en-us/articles/202796476-OSPF-Unnumbered-Sample-Configurations" text="unnumbered OSPF configurations">}} in the knowledge base.

 Follow these steps on each switch: